darvader/SpielerplusImport/README.md

 A: Ensure your CSV file name contains "Spielplan" and is in the same directory

 **Q: German characters appear as question marks**
-A: The script automatically fixes common encoding issues.
+A: The script uses OpenAI API for intelligent character restoration.
+If you don't have an API key, it falls back to local pattern matching.
 For new characters, add them to the `Fix-GermanEncoding` function

 **Q: Excel file shows dates instead of hours for deadlines**
 A: The script uses text formatting to prevent this.
 Ensure you're using a recent version of the ImportExcel module

 **Q: Meeting times seem incorrect**
-A: Check that the venue name matches patterns in `Get-TravelTimeFromJena` function
+A: Check that the venue name matches patterns in `Get-TravelTimeFromJena` function or ensure Google Maps API is configured for real-time calculations

+**Q: OpenAI API rate limits reached**
+A: The script automatically handles rate limiting.
+For heavy usage, the gpt-4o-mini model provides much higher limits than free tier models

+**Q: Google Maps API returns REQUEST_DENIED**
+A: Ensure Distance Matrix API is enabled in Google Cloud Console and billing is set up for your project

 ## Contributing